 That brings today's proceedings in the Siambr to a close.

-Senedd Live will be back on Tuesday 7 March.
+Senedd Live returns on Tuesday 14 February.

 That brings today's proceedings in the Siambr to a close.